Compact Hypergroups from Discrete Subfactors: Introduction

-Under these assumptions, namely irreducibility, discreteness and locality, we associate to $\N\subset\M$ an invariant which describes $\N$ in terms of $\M$ by means of \lq\lq generalized gauge symmetries\rq\rq.
-The invariant is a compact metrizable Hausdorff space $K = K(\N\subset\M)$ equipped with the structure of a hypergroup.
-The compact hypergroup acts on $\M$ by unital completely positive maps, it gives $\N$ as the fixed point subalgebra $\M^K$ and the conditional expectation of the subfactor is given by the average of the action with respect to the Haar measure on $K$.
-These results extend the analysis of \cite{Bi2016} beyond the finite index case.
+In this work, under the assumptions of irreducibility, discreteness and locality, we associate to a subfactor $\N\subset\M$ an invariant which describes $\N$ in terms of $\M$ by means of \lq\lq generalized gauge symmetries\rq\rq.
+The invariant is a compact metrizable space, denoted by $K(\N\subset\M)$, equipped with the structure of a hypergroup (Definition \ref{def:CompactHypergroup}). $K(\N\subset\M)$ acts on $\M$ by unital completely positive maps and it gives $\N$ as the fixed point subalgebra $\M^{K(\N\subset \M)}$.
+The conditional expectation of the subfactor is given by the average of the action with respect to the Haar measure of $K(\N\subset\M)$.

-A compact hypergroup (Definition \ref{def:CompactHypergroup}) is a compact Hausdorff topological space with an abstract convolution product and an involution defined on its probability Radon measures.
-The convolution of two Dirac measures concentrated respectively in the points $x$ and $y$ is again a Dirac measure concentrated in a point $z$ precisely when the hypergroup is a group, in which case $z = xy$.
+In general terms, a compact hypergroup is a compact Hausdorff topological space with an abstract convolution product and an involution defined on its probability Radon measures.
+The convolution of two Dirac measures concentrated respectively in the points $x$ and $y$ is again a Dirac measure concentrated in a single point $z$ precisely when the hypergroup is a group, in which case $z = xy$.
 We remark that there are several notions of hypergroup available in the literature, and the one we refer to is intermediate between the most restrictive one of Dunkl, Jewett and Spector \cite{BlHe1995} and the one of hypercomplex system \cite{BeKa1998}.
 In the case of finite topological spaces they all boil down to the purely algebraic notion of finite hypergroup.